 I recorded a video showing these 5 embroidery stitches.
-If you have purchased an embroidery kit from my shop, and this is your first time stitching, this video might be quite helpful as well!
+If this is your first time stitching, this video might be quite helpful as well!

 The more you practice embroidering and switching between different types of stitches within the same project, the more comfortable you will become with the stitches.